Implied meaning of saying ‘Ganapati Bappa

 be kept at home or immersed ?

-‘Some seekers are purchasing sattvik Ganesh Idol from Sanatan for ritualistic worship.
+‘Some seekers are purchasing sattvik Ganesh Murti from Sanatan for ritualistic worship.
 After its Uttarpuja is performed the question asked is whether it can be kept at home to derive benefit.
-As per Scriptures it is appropriate to immerse the Idol after its Uttarpuja is performed and this should be complied with.’ – Mrs. Anjali Gadgil, Sanatan Sanstha, Ramnathi, Goa (Shravan Amavasya Bhadrapad Shukla 1, Kaliyug Varsha 5113 (29.8.2011))
+As per Scriptures it is appropriate to immerse the Murti after its Uttarpuja is performed and this should be complied with.’ – Mrs. Anjali Gadgil, Sanatan Sanstha, Ramnathi, Goa (Shravan Amavasya Bhadrapad Shukla 1, Kaliyug Varsha 5113 (29.8.2011))